 SIBA|GITA and FrontierSI (formerly the CRC for Spatial Information) led the development and implementation of the 2026 Spatial Industry Transformation and Growth Agenda, which aims to transform and realise the potential of the local spatial industry and see it recognised as an underpinning element of the Australian digital economy.

 2030 Space and Spatial Industry Roadmap

 Status: Participant in the Strategic Steering Committee and Working Group

 The Space and Spatial Industries are both classified as emerging industries and are both growing substantially faster than the national economy.
 An opportunity exists to coordinate the collaboration of these mutually dependent industry sectors, develop the synergies between them and substantially accelerate the growth of these industries and create thousands of new, high value jobs.

 By synchronising policy, innovation, R&D, and capacity building across the public, private and defence domains, Australia stands to create very substantial productivity gains and substantial new opportunities generating and employment at a substantially higher rate than would be possible or likely in the absence of this Roadmap.

 It is the combination of space and spatial working together that adds the greatest value to information supply chains.
-The space industry sets up critical elements of the communications supply chains (satcoms) together with content (GNSS and EO).
+The space industry sets up critical elements of the satellite communications supply chains together with content (positioning and Earth observation satellites).
 The spatial industry provides the vast bulk of the subsequent data infrastructure, value-added content and analytics, and the delivery channels to customers.
 Getting this ecosystem right creates a premium competitive advantage for Australia and greatly strengthens our sovereignty and security.